A method of an on-demand beamsplitter for trapped-ion quantum computers: Results

 where

-The phase shift appeared at the last line of Eq. \eqref{eq:SWAP_by_ODB} can be compensated by applying the phase-shift gate only at the end while in the general case we need to apply the phase-shift gates at both of the beginning and the end as shown in Eq. \eqref{eq:Smatrix_all_interaction_frame}.
+The phase shift which appears in the last line of equation \eqref{eq:SWAP_by_ODB} can be compensated by applying the phase-shift gate only at the end while in the general case we need to apply the phase-shift gates at both the beginning and the end as shown in equation \eqref{eq:Smatrix_phase_compensated}.
 Consequently, the $\SWAP$ gate can be realized as

 up to the irrelevant global phase.